Table of Contents

-However, There Are Two Factors That Determine Your APR
+However, Two Factors Determine Your APR

 - Federal Reserve action to modify the federal funds rate, which is out of our control and

-- Your credit score which you can take steps to raise for lower borrowing rates.
+- Your credit score, which you can take steps to raise for lower borrowing rates.

 What About Savings And Investments?

-The savings account rates at banks will likely decline quickly by 25 basis points (or one quarter of a percentage point) matching the fed’s lending rate for intra-bank loans overnight.
+The savings account rates at banks will likely decline quickly by 25 basis points (or one-quarter of a percentage point), matching the fed’s lending rate for intra-bank loans overnight.